-One big example: virtual presentations.
-While virtual meetings are not a new phenomenon, their frequency has increased drastically, largely driven by Covid-19.
-While the same principles of effective combination apply, the way you apply those principles has changed dramatically.
+One great example: virtual presentations.
+While virtual meetings are not a new phenomenon, their frequency has increased drastically, primarily driven by Covid-19.
+While the same principles of effective communication apply, the way you apply those principles has changed dramatically.

-You will need to be good at virtual presentations to stay even.
-You will need to be extraordinary at virtual presentations to outpace your competition.
+You will need to be good at virtual presentations to stay even with your competition.
+You will need to be extraordinary at virtual presentations to outpace them.

-What follows are eight of the most important factors for your success in communicating digitally.
+What follows are eight of the most critical factors for your success in communicating digitally.
 Whatever your role, learning how to give a successful virtual presentation is a deal maker or a deal-breaker.
 Your ability to get the results you desire means becoming a digital presentation virtuoso.